-Given the complexities involved in assessing taxes, even at a relatively simplified level it is likely to be useful to secure the input of individuals with hands-on experience of tax assessment in the relevant jurisdictions, to validate the approach being undertaken.
-Such input may come from the parties’ own finance teams, or existing external taxation advisers.
-Several consulting firms active in the assessment of losses in international arbitration, including our own firm, FTI Consulting, have tax groups that also offer expertise in this area.
+Given the complexities involved in assessing taxes, even at a relatively simplified level, it is likely to be useful to secure the input of individuals with hands-on experience of tax assessment in the relevant jurisdictions, to validate the approach being undertaken.
+This input may come from the parties’ own finance teams, or existing external taxation advisers.
+Several consulting firms active in the assessment of losses in international arbitration, including the authors’ own firm, have tax groups that also offer expertise in this area.

 Arbitration awards and currency